American strawberry buttercream that is packed full of big berry goodness. It tastes like a strawberry milkshake in frosting form! 🍓

 Strawberry buttercream may just become your new favorite recipe!
 It is simple to make and perfect for decorating desserts.
-Just think how good it will be on chocolate cupcakes or fluffy white cupcakes.
-Really the possibilities are endless!

 We had a big extended family Easter party at my parents’ little farm this year.
 They had one of their barns redone over the winter and wanted to break it in as the new party barn.

-I, of course, nominated myself as the dessert committee.
+Of course I nominated myself as the dessert committee.
 Having a big crowd to bake for is a fun excuse to make a variety of treats.

 Little Dude and I made some chocolate bunnies filled with caramel, peanut butter and marshmallow.
 They were surprisingly easy and really delicious!